khornberg/sermon-manager-import/readme.md

 ### 0.2.2
 * Sets new podcasting options as of Sermon Manager 1.8
-* Add explaination when files are not imorted
+* Add explaination when files are not imported
 * Made details screen more clear

 ### 0.2.1